MatildeElene/DAM_26/assignment3/README.md

 | **Total** | **3,997**    | **402**        |

 Following data validation, cleaning, and duplicate assessment, the final analytical sample comprised **3,977 unique patient records**.

-### Code License

-Original code produced for this project is licensed under the MIT License. **This license does not apply to archival images, crowdsourced transcriptions, or other material originating from Rigsarkivet.**